Get my newest recipe via email:

 Jicama (HEE-kah-ma) is a crunchy vegetable with rough brown skin and crisp juicy sweet white flesh.
 One might say it looks like a large oval potato.

-Packed with important minerals and vitamins, jicama is an excellent source of Vitamin C and boasts a significant amount of fiber, including gut-healthy prebiotic fiber.
-It’s a healthy food to include in our diets.
+jicama is an excellent source of Vitamin C and boasts a significant amount of fiber, including gut-healthy prebiotic fiber.
+Packed with important minerals and vitamins, it’s a healthy food to include in our diets.

-Until a few years ago, grocery clerks would ask me what the funny vegetable was, now you can find tasty jicama year-round in supermarket produce sections.
 Avoid blemished or bruised jicama, and if the jicama flesh is yellow with brown spots, it is not going to be juicy crisp.
 Jicamas keep unpeeled in the refrigerator for more than a week.

 What else can you make with jicama?